envytools/envytools/docs/nvrm/pmu/seq.rst

 - op aliases \*pc & 0xffff
 - params aliases (\*pc & 0xffff0000) >> 16
 - param[] points to the first parameter, the first word after \*pc
-- PMC reserves 0x5c bytes on the stack for general usage, starting at sp+0x24
+- PMU reserves 0x5c bytes on the stack for general usage, starting at sp+0x24
 - scratch[] is a pointer to scratchpad memory from 0x3e0 onward.

 Stack layout